 - Soil Type: Loamy or sandy, well-draining soil

-- When it's in Trouble: Seeds rot and slings collapse due to damping off when turnips are planted in cold soil that is too wet.
+- Signs of a Problem: Seeds rot and seedlings collapse due to damping off when turnips are planted in cold soil that is too wet.
 Be sure soil drains well.

-- When it's Thriving: Leaves are vibrant green and long, and the top of the root bulges above the ground and has purplish coloration.
+- Signs of a Healthy Plant: Leaves are vibrant green and long, and the top of the root bulges above the ground and has purplish coloration.

 Turnips, like most root crops, don't tolerate transplanting well and are almost always grown by direct seeding.
 If the soil temperature is 70 degrees, seed germination takes from three to 10 days, but it might take slightly longer in cooler soil.
-The seeds need to be buried 1/2 inch deep, which you can usually accomplish by stamping them into the ground with your heel.
+The seeds need to be buried 1/2 inch deep and gently pressed into the soil.
 A common cause of seed failure is insufficient soil contact.

 Plant seeds in rows spaced about 12 inches apart and space the seeds by about 2 inches.
 When the seedlings emerge, thin them to increase the spacing to 4 to 6 inches unless you're planning to harvest only the greens, in which case you can maintain the spacing at 2 inches or increase it to 4 inches depending on the projected size of the plant.

-Not all turnip varieties produce roots as large as the popular 'Purple Top White Globe' variety.
+Not all turnip cultivars produce roots as large as the popular 'Purple Top White Globe.'
 Some, like Japanese Baby ('Mikado'), have very small roots.
 Others, such as 'Hinona Kabu,' grow long and narrow carrot-like roots, and still others, like 'Seven Top,' grow tiny roots and are planted primarily for the greens.
 When the turnip roots are small, you can space the plants more closely together.

 In What Zone Do Turnips Grow Best?

-Turnips love cool weather, and because they ripen to maturity quickly, they are a perfect crop for people who live in northern climates, especially USDA hardiness zones 2 to 4, where the growing season is short.
-They flourish when the soil temperature is around 60 degrees Fahrenheit, so in the more southern zones of 6 to 9, they are best planted in the early spring or late summer to avoid the summer heat.
+Turnips love cool weather, and because they ripen to maturity quickly, they are a perfect crop for people who live in northern climates, especially USDA hardiness zones 2 through 5, where the growing season is short.
+They flourish when the soil temperature is around 60 degrees Fahrenheit, so in the warmer zones of 6 through 11, they are best planted in the early spring or late summer to avoid the summer heat.
 Bolting (going to seed prematurely) is common when turnips are exposed to too many days of hot temperatures.

 When Should You Plant Turnips?